AbinayaAnandakumar/CAR_RENTAL/README.md

 These are the main goals of this module

-	- The customer can choose their favourite & comfortable car in the available car listed.
+	- The customer can choose their favourite

-        - The customer can select their car in terms of model, brands and prices.
+	- comfortable car in the available car listed.

 These are the scripting languages and environment used in this module